rsmmr/hilti/doc/binpac/bro/index.rst

 interface to Bro, including the events it will generate, in a separate ``*.evt`` file.
 We look at the two separately in the following, using a simple analyzer for parsing SSH banners as our running example.
-We then show to tell Bro where to find the BinPAC++ plugin and its analyzers.
+We then show to run Bro so that it loads the BinPAC++ plugin along with any analyzers.

 BinPAC++ Grammar
 ----------------